Interim Vice President for Student Affairs

 Extensive web-based resources are available to help students learn more about career information, job availability, and networking.
-Specific resources including eRecruiting (resume database, job listings, and campus recruiting sign-ups), Interview Stream (practice interview system), Optimal Resume (resume development website),GoinGlobal, and “What Can I Do With A Major In …?” can be accessed through the Smith Career Center website.
+Specific resources including eRecruiting (resume database, job listings, and campus recruiting sign-ups), an online practice interview system, Optimal Resume (resume development website),GoinGlobal, and “What Can I Do With A Major In …?” can be accessed through the Smith Career Center website.

-Over 350 employers visit the Bradley campus each year to consider Bradley candidates for internship, cooperative education, summer, part-time and full-time jobs.
+Typically 350 or more employers visit the Bradley campus each year to consider Bradley candidates for internship, cooperative education, summer, part-time and full-time jobs.
 Students have the opportunity to meet employers during special presentations, job fairs, and campus interviews.

 The Marjorie and Bill Springer Center for Excellence in Internships: Students are encouraged to gain career-related work experience prior to graduation through internships, cooperative education and summer or part-time employment.
 Internships and cooperative education experiences provide opportunities for professional development, which integrate classroom theory with supervised work experience.
 Students have a choice of several options to follow.